A walking route through Hakodate's morning market, Motomachi churches, star fort, and the night view from Mount Hakodate.

 Midday: Goryokaku

-Japan's only Western-style star fortress, built in 1864 as a defensive position during the final battles of the Boshin War.
+Japan's first Western-style star fortress, completed in 1864 as a defensive position during the final battles of the Boshin War.
 The pentagon shape, inspired by European military engineering, is invisible from ground level.
 Take the elevator in Goryokaku Tower for the aerial view.
 In spring, 1,600 cherry trees turn the star pink.

 Lucky Pierrot, Hakodate's beloved local burger chain, has a branch near the park.
 The Chinese Chicken Burger is the signature order.
 The restaurants are decorated with a maximalism that defies description.
 Just go.